myplaceonline/posixcube/README.md

                 posixcube.sh, etc.
       -k        Keep the cube_exec.sh generated script.
-      -z SPEC   Use the SPEC set of options from the ./cubespecs.ini file COMMAND   Remote command to run on each HOST.
+      -z SPEC   Use the SPEC set of options from the ./cubespecs.ini file -y        If a HOST returns a non-zero code, continue processing other HOSTs.
+      COMMAND   Remote command to run on each HOST.
 Option may be specified multiple times.
 If no HOSTs are specified, available sub-commands:
                   edit: Decrypt, edit, and re-encrypt ENVAR file with $EDITOR.
                   show: Decrypt and print ENVAR file.
+                  source: Source all ENVAR files.
+Must be run with POSIXCUBE_SOURCED=true and often this command execution
+                          is itself sourced (and then POSIXCUBE_SOURCED is reset to "").

     Description: